In the following section, we answer questions that are frequently

 Questions and Answers

-NDB Cluster 7.2.
-This series is no longer supported for new deployments or maintained.
-Users of NDB Cluster 7.2 should upgrade to a newer release series as soon as possible.
+NDB Cluster 7.3 / NDB Cluster 7.4.
+These two series are no longer maintained or supported for new deployments.
+Users of NDB Cluster 7.3 or 7.4 should upgrade to NDB 7.5 or newer as soon as possible.
 We recommend that new deployments use the latest NDB Cluster 8.0 release.

 NDB Cluster 7.6.
 This series is a previous General Availability (GA) version of NDB Cluster, still available for production use, although we recommend that new deployments use the latest NDB Cluster 8.0 release.
 The latest NDB Cluster 7.6 releases can be obtained from https://dev.mysql.com/downloads/cluster/.